 For rough water applications, hydro-pneumatic systems maintain a uniform levelness through the use of attachment points that prevent any movement of the tanks.

 Boat lifting has gone through an impressive evolution since the early practices of converting coves into dry docks.
-HydroHoist lift systems are examples of the lifting methods that offer a quick, convenient, and economical way for boat and personal watercraft owners to dry-dock a vessel and protect it from damage, while providing easy access for maintenance and repair tasks.
+HydroHoist lifts offer a quick, convenient, and economical way for boat and personal watercraft owners to dry-dock a vessel and protect it from damage, while providing easy access for maintenance and repair tasks.
 When figuring the benefits of improved performance, peace of mind, fuel economy, and higher resale values; HydroHoist is the #1 choice for boat lifts.

-HydroHoist is the world’s oldest and largest manufacturer of hydro-pneumatic boat lifts with more than 75 employees worldwide.
-The company exports products to 23 countries and has an international distributor and dealer network in more than 18 countries.
+HydroHoist exports products to 23 countries and has an international distributor and dealer network in more than 18 countries.
 With 96 percent of the world’s consumers living outside of the United States, the economic security of our nation is increasingly dependent on exporting.
-In many respects our domestic market is a mature market for our goods and services.

 HydroHoist Marine Group grants multiple $1,000 college scholarships for employees and children of marina members in good standing with Marina Association of Texas (MAT) and Marina Recreation Association (MRA).
-HydroHoist has been offering this scholarship for over twenty years to members of marine associations with great success and participation.
+HydroHoist has been offering these scholarships for over twenty years to members of marine associations.
 “HydroHoist Marine Group takes great pride in offering scholarships for organizations like MAT and MRA.
-We view this as having long-term benefits to the people that support us and our industry” said Mick Webber, President and CEO.
-The scholarships, in the amount of $1,000 ($500.00 per semester) are good towards tuition and books.
-The application can be sent via email request to firstname.lastname@example.org.
+We view this as having long-term benefits to the people that support us and our industry,” said Mick Webber, President and CEO.
+The scholarships ($500.00 per semester) are good towards tuition and books.
+The application can be sent via email request to email@example.com.
 Completed applications must be submitted by September 1st.
 Additional details are outlined in the application.

 HydroHoist Marine Group is the oldest and largest hydro-pneumatic boat lift manufacturer in the world, and celebrates over 49 years of business.